JoacimWall/Visual-studio-multilingual-extension/README.md

 #### This extension is for handling multilingual support in visual studio.
 #### For it to work, it requires that you start from a Resx or Resw file that is the master.
 #### Resx files use the filename for language recognize.
 You name all the other files according to the masterfile name .xx-xx.resx.
 For example AppResources.resx for master and AppResources.fr-FR.resx for French.
-#### Resw use the name of the folders for language recognize. if you have a masterfile in flder strings\en-US\Resources.resw then you shold put french file in strings\fr-FR\Resources.resw
+#### Resw use the name of the folders for language recognize.
+If you have a masterfile in folder strings\en-US\Resources.resw then you shold put french file in strings\fr-FR\Resources.resw

 ### View introduction video or download the sample app